zhonghua-zheng/pmcpy/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pmcpy: Python package for PartMC post-processing
+pmcpy: A Python package for PartMC post-processing
 ======================================================================================

 |doi| |docs| |GitHub| |binder| |license| |pepy|